Cliff Burton: Bass guitars

 When he joined Metallica in 1982, Burton's main bass was a red Rickenbacker 4001.
 Burton made several modifications to it, in particular removing the stock high-gain pickups, which did not suit his heavy use of effects pedals and aggressive finger-style playing.
 The neck pickup was swapped with a Gibson "Mudbucker" and the bridge with a Seymour Duncan "Classic Stack Jazz Bass" pickup.
 Burton used this 4001 on Kill 'Em All and several tracks on Ride The Lightning before technical problems forced him to retire it.
 Burton then briefly played an Alembic Spoiler II before it was stolen from his car.
 In 1985, Burton began endorsing Japanese manufacturer Aria.
 He initially played an SB1000 model before receiving his signature "SB Black n' Gold" bass, which he used on Master Of Puppets.

 In 2013, Aria released a replica of Burton's bass, called the Aria Pro II Cliff Burton Signature Bass.
 The company had received permission from Burton's family and Metallica to produce the instrument.
 The bass was officially unveiled at the Winter NAMM Show in Anaheim, California.
 On January 25, 2013, Burton's father Ray attended the press conference where he signed autographs and talked about Burton's life and the instrument.
 Current Metallica bassist Robert Trujillo was also present and was the first to try out the bass, playing parts of "(Anesthesia) – Pulling Teeth".
 Ray Burton said, "What a beautiful instrument and a wonderful tribute to Cliff."

 Amplifiers

 Burton initially combined a Sunn Beta Bass Amp with a Peavey Mark IV Series 400 head in early gigs, before switching to a pair of Mesa/Boogie D-180 heads for the heavy tone he became known for.
 One D-180 was used for his clean signal, the other for his effects chain.
 Burton favored Mesa cabinets, as well, combining a 4x12 and 1x15.

 Effects

 Burton used many effects pedals in his career.
 He made "distinctive" use of the Morley Power Wah Boost, using it to filter through frequencies for his bass solos.
 Burton included the Power Wah Boost on his pedalboard for almost every Metallica concert, while the effect can be heard on tracks like "For Whom The Bell Tolls".
-Other effects used include the Boss CS-2 Compression Sustainer, Electro-Harmonix Russian Big Muff, and Ibanez HD1500 Harmonics/Delay rack unit.
+Other effects used include the Boss CS-2 Compression Sustainer, Ibanez TS-9 Tubescreamer, and Ibanez HD1500 Harmonics/Delay rack unit.